drew458/release-sanity-checker/README.md

 ## How to run

 - **Download binary**
-Download your preferred version from [releases](https://github.com/drew458/release-sanity-checker/releases) and just run `./release-sanity-checker <FILENAME>`.
+Download your preferred version from [releases](https://github.com/drew458/release-sanity-checker/releases) and just run `release-sanity-checker <FILENAME>`.

 - **Container**
 Assuming you have Podman or Docker installed on your machine: